Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning: Introduction

-\item We explore the defenses against GAN-based feature inference attacks in federated learning.
-The proposed defense framework, \schemens, can effectively prevent the attacker from learning the distinguishable visual features of the victim's private images. \item We introduce an unsupervised learning task to the victim's GAN model for obfuscating the visual features of the generated images.
-We redesign the structure of the GAN model to maximally preserve the classification features of the real images. \item We conduct extensive experiments on three real-world datasets to evaluate the performance of \scheme.
-The results demonstrate that our scheme can effectively protect private images from GAN-based inference attacks. \end{itemize}
+It is important to note that \scheme is specifically designed to obfuscate object details rather than the entire visual features of training images. \scheme can preserve the semantic information necessary for the downstream classifier, such as the outline of a human face, while rendering object details, such as eyes and noses, indistinguishable to the human eye.
+Consequently, our scheme can significantly reduce the accuracy degradation caused to the federated model and ensure that images reconstructed by attackers are rendered useless.

-The rest of this paper is organized as follows.
-Section~\ref{sec-bg} gives the related work and background knowledge.
-The proposed defense framework is introduced in Section~\ref{sec-approach}.
-The security of \scheme and experimental results are discussed in Section~\ref{sec-security} and \ref{sec-exp-res}, respectively.
-We summarize our work in Section~\ref{sec-conclusion}.
+The framework of \scheme is depicted in Fig.~\ref{fig-myscheme}.
+Particularly, the victim initiates the defense process by training a GAN model using the private dataset $X$, generating corresponding fake images $X'$.
+The objective is to ensure that $X'$ and $X$ possess similar classification features while obscuring the visual features of $X'$.
+Subsequently, the generated $X'$ is mixed with $X$ to form the training dataset $\hat{X}$, which is then used to train the federated model.
+To assess the effectiveness of \schemens, we conducted extensive experiments utilizing the MNIST~\cite{mnist}, FashionMNIST~\cite{FashionMNIST}, CelebA~\cite{CelebA}, {and CIFAR10}~\cite{cifar} datasets.
+The results demonstrate that \scheme successfully reduces the plausibility of images reconstructed by the attacker's GAN model while having minimal impact on the accuracy of the global federated model. { Our results also show that, beyond countering group-level GAN-based attacks, \scheme can effectively mitigate record-level gradient-matching attacks~\cite{zhu2020deep} as well. } Our contributions are summarized as follows: \begin{itemize} \item We explore the defenses against GAN-based feature inference attacks within the context of FL.
+The proposed defense framework, \schemens, effectively thwarts the attacker's ability to learn distinguishable private visual distribution from the victim's local models. \item We introduce an unsupervised learning task to the victim's GAN model, enabling the obfuscation of visual features in the generated images.
+We design a novel structure for the victim's GAN model to maximally retain the classification features of the real images. \item We conduct extensive experiments on four real-world datasets to comprehensively evaluate the performance of \schemens.
+The results validate the efficacy of our scheme in protecting private images against GAN-based inference attacks. \end{itemize}